 Student Signature:

-Student Name (ple ease print):
+Student Name (ple ase print):

 Student ID: Grade: Date:

-As the parent/guar Policy when my stu the District or while Should my student that any violation of consequences.
+As the parent/guar Policy when my stu the District or whil Should my student that any violation of consequences.
 I fu Internet, but cannot users.
-I agree not a accept responsibility ident(s) or family are used accessing the District(s) violate the policy, and of the policy is prohibited the policy is prohibited the understand that of guarantee that all costo hold the District respectively when my student(s) is my student(s) to use the policy of t ermission Form lerstand, and agree to the Technolousing electronic devices owned, let Wi-Fi/Internet, even if using a paccess privileges may be revoked.
-It and may result in disciplinary the District has taken steps to controversial information will be in ponsible for materials acquired or uses District technology outside District technology and network in the possible formation will be in the possible formation will be in the possible formaterials acquired or the possible formateria eased, or operated by personal device.
-I also understand or legal access to the accessible to student the network and the school setting.
+I agree not to accept responsibili ident(s) or family are le accessing the District (s) violate the policy, a of the policy is prohibit or ther understand that of guarantee that all co to hold the District res ty when my student(s) or my student(s) to use derstand, and agree to the Technology Acceptatusing electronic devices owned, leased, or ope of Wi-Fi/Internet, even if using a personal devaccess privileges may be revoked.
+I also under ted and may result in disciplinary or legal at the District has taken steps to control access ontroversial information will be inaccessible to sponsible for materials acquired on the networs) uses District technology outside the school so District technology and network resources, in erated by vice. rstand to the o student rk and etting.
 I

-Parent/Guardian N Name (please print):
+Parent/Guardian N Name (please print): -

 Date:

-^{}Students 18 years of age or older may sign this release form for themselves.
+\Students 18 years of age or older may sign this release form for themselves.